-During the years ended June 30, 2022 and 2021, the University did not engage in transactions with companies owned by or affiliated with members of the Board of Trustees.
+During the years ended June 30, 2023 and 2022, the University did not engage in transactions with companies owned by or affiliated with members of the Board of Trustees.
+During the year ended June 30, 2023, the University received a total of \$6 from officers of the University and \$2 from a member of the Board of Trustees. \$6 of these donations were designated as restricted for scholarships for students, \$1 were designated to GCU CityServe and \$1 were designated to GCU Student Benevolence Fund.
 During the year ended June 30, 2022, the University received a total of \$143 from officers of the University. \$112 of these donations were designated as restricted for scholarships for students and \$31 were designated to GCU CityServe.
-During the year ended June 30, 2021, the University received a total of \$3 in donations from members of the Board of Trustees and a total of \$67 from officers of the University.
-These donations were designated as restricted for scholarships for students.